What is Cyclotron?

 - A cyclotron cannot be used to accelerate neutral particles.

-- It cannot accelerate positively charged particles with large mass due to relativistic effect.
+- It cannot accelerate positively charged particles with large mass due to the relativistic effect.

-Stay tuned with BYJU’S to learn more about cyclotron, magnetic field, and more with the help of interactive video lessons.
+Stay tuned with BYJU’S to learn more physics concepts with the help of interactive video lessons.